Research Office FAQs

 If you want to record an interview over a landline telephone you will need an adapter that hooks into the telephone and plugs into your audio recorder.

 If you want to record an interview via Zoom, there are recording options available for audio and video recording (note that you must follow the procedure described in your approved ethics application).

 Authors are responsible for covering open access fees.
 The University’s Open Access Authors Fund was closed in October 2018 and will not be reinstated.
 Consider budgeting for open access fees in your next grant application.
-If you do not have the funds or are a student, the Scientific Writer can work with you to find options from the many journals that do not charge open access fees.
+If you do not have the funds or are a student, you may wish to consider journals that do not charge open access fees.

-As well, through library licensing agreements with certain publishers, APC discounts are available to UofC authors interested in submitting to their open access journals.
+As well, through library licensing agreements with certain publishers, APC discounts are available to UCalgary authors interested in submitting to their open access journals.